Nocturnal42/runmyrobot/EXTENDING_CONTROLLER.md

     GPIO.output(StepPinForward, GPIO.LOW)
 ```

-The controller with block, and ignore any other commands from the server until the ```move()``` function finishes.
+The controller will block, and ignore any other commands from the server until the ```move()``` function finishes.
 If you want to impliment your own blocking, or impliment proper asynchronous movement commands, you can disable the blocking by setting ```enable_async=True``` in the misc
 section of letsrobot.conf

 ## Adding New TTS Support